j-quelly/ispellits/README.md

 ### 2.x.x
 - [ ] react native
+- [ ] relay - read more on this
 	- [ ] graphql - read more on this
-- [ ] relay - read more on this
 - [ ] accessibility?
-- [ ] read chapters on redux for better state management
+- [ ] read chapters on redux for better state management --probably not necessary
 - [ ] document client JS once redux has been addded
 - [ ] document server - http://usejsdoc.org/about-getting-started.html / https://udacity.github.io/frontend-nanodegree-styleguide/javascript.html
 - [ ] start easy and progressively get harder or offer different levels of difficulty